sen-h/VidOS/README.md

 A minimal linux system is built with alsa-lib, libdrm, mpv etc..
 The entire root fileystem is then lz4 compressed and linked into the kernel binary.
-Upon bootup, an init script initializes audio stuff, mounts whatever boot media was used and then runs mpv with the drm option to output directly to a framebuffer.
+Upon bootup, an init script initializes audio stuff, mounts whatever boot media was used, loads binary blob graphics drivers (if applicable) and then runs mpv with the drm option to output directly to a framebuffer.
 After the video ends poweroff is called and the device shuts down.

 # Bootloader